Release Process

 Overview

 Releases are automated via the .github/workflows/release.yaml workflow.
-When a version tag is pushed, the workflow builds and publishes binaries for macOS, Linux, and Windows to GitHub Releases.
+When a version tag is pushed, the workflow builds and publishes binaries for macOS, Linux, and Windows to a draft GitHub Release.
+A maintainer reviews artifacts and publishes the release manually when ready.

 Prerequisites